richardhapb/lspdock/ides.md

    }
    ```

 3. Restart Neovim and open a Python project, in a path that matches the `pattern`, like `$HOME/dev/project`.
-LSProxy will act as a proxy for `pyright-langserver`.
+LSPDock will act as a proxy for `pyright-langserver`.

 ---